-Cost of Services Provided and Profits Realized by the Adviser.
-The Board considered the cost of services and the structure of the Adviser's management fee, including a review of the expenses analyses and other pertinent material with respect to the Fund.
+Cost of Services Provided and Profits Realized by the Advisor.
+The Board considered the cost of services and the structure of the Advisor's management fee, including a review of the expenses analyses and other pertinent material with respect to the Fund.
 The Board reviewed the related statistical information and other materials provided, including the comparative expenses, expense components and Peer Group funds.
-The Board considered the cost structure of the Fund relative to the Peer Group and a private pooled investment vehicle managed by the Adviser, as well as the management fee waivers provided by the Adviser.
-The Board took into consideration that the Adviser has contractually agreed to limit the total annual operating expenses of the Fund to 2.25% of the Fund's average annual net assets through at least October 21, 2023, which has resulted in the Adviser waiving a significant portion of its management fees and the Adviser has not recouped those waivers from the Fund.
-The Board also evaluated the profitability of the Adviser from its relationship with the Fund.
+The Board considered the cost structure of the Fund relative to the Peer Group and a private pooled investment vehicle managed by the Advisor, as well as the management fee waivers provided by the Advisor.
+The Board took into consideration that the Advisor has contractually agreed to limit the total annual operating expenses of the Fund to 2.25% of the Fund's average annual net assets through at least October 21, 2024, which has resulted in the Advisor waiving a significant portion of its management fees and the Advisor has not recouped those waivers from the Fund.
+The Board also evaluated the profitability of the Advisor from its relationship with the Fund.

-The Board noted that the Fund's contractual management fee of 1.50% was above the Peer Group median (1.12%) and average (1.24%), but not unreasonably so.
-The Board also noted that the Fund's current total expense ratio (net of fee waivers and expense reimbursements and including estimated interest expenses on borrowed funds relating to the Fund's line of credit) of 2.39% ranked above the Peer Group median (2.27%) but below the Peer Group average (2.81%).
+The Board noted that the Fund's contractual management fee of 1.50% was above the Peer Group median (1.18%) and Peer Group average (1.31%), but not unreasonably so.
+The Board also noted that the Fund's current total expense ratio (net of management fee waivers and expense reimbursements and including estimated interest expenses on borrowed funds relating to the Fund's line of credit) of 3.05% ranked below the Peer Group median (3.25%) and below the Peer Group average (3.64%).

-The Board concluded that the Fund's expenses and the management fees paid to the Adviser were fair and reasonable in light of the comparative performance, expense and management fee information.
-The Board noted, based on a profitability analysis prepared by the Adviser, that the Adviser's profit from sponsoring the Fund had not been, and currently was not, excessive, and the Board further concluded that the Adviser had maintained adequate profit levels to support its services to the Fund, despite subsidizing the Fund's operations.
+The Board concluded that the Fund's expenses and the management fees paid to the Advisor were fair and reasonable in light of the comparative performance, expense and management fee information.
+The Board noted, based on a profitability analysis prepared by the Advisor, that the Advisor's profit from sponsoring the Fund had not been, and currently was not, excessive, and the Board further concluded that the Advisor had maintained adequate profit levels to support its services to the Fund, despite subsidizing the Fund's operations.

 Economies of Scale.
-The Board noted that the Adviser is likely to realize economies of scale in managing the Fund as assets grow in size.
-The Board also noted that through management fee waivers, the Adviser was in effect providing access to economies of scale to the Fund and its shareholders that may not have been achieved until the Fund reached significantly higher asset levels.
-With respect to the Adviser's current fee structure and applicable management fee waivers, the Board concluded that the current fee structure was reasonable and reflected a sharing of economies of scale between the Adviser and the Fund at the Fund's current asset level.
+The Board noted that the Advisor is likely to realize economies of scale in managing the Fund as assets grow in size.
+The Board also noted that through management fee waivers, the Advisor was in effect providing access to economies of scale to the Fund and its shareholders that may not have been achieved until the Fund reached significantly higher asset levels.
+With respect to the Advisor's current fee structure and applicable management fee waivers, the Board concluded that the current fee structure was reasonable and reflected a sharing of economies of scale between the Advisor and the Fund at the Fund's current asset level.

 Benefits Derived from the Relationship with the Fund.
-The Board considered the direct and indirect benefits that could be received by the Adviser from its association with the Fund.
-The Board determined that the benefits the Adviser may receive, including greater name recognition and the ability to attract additional investor assets, appear to be reasonable, and in many cases, may benefit the Fund.
+The Board considered the direct and indirect benefits that could be received by the Advisor from its association with the Fund.
+The Board determined that the benefits the Advisor may receive, including greater name recognition and the ability to attract additional investor assets, appear to be reasonable, and in many cases, may benefit the Fund.